Francisco de Tello de Guzmán: The war in Mindanao

-The rebellion of Magalat
+The Revolt of Magalat

-At about the same time, Magalat, a chief of Cagayan, was arrested in Manila for inciting rebellion against the Spanish.
-He was released on the importunities of some Dominican priests, and returned to Cagayan.
-There he incited the whole country to revolt.
-He was said to have committed cruel murders and injuries even upon the natives themselves, if they refused to rise against the Spaniards.
-He soon controlled the countryside, and the Spanish were unable to leave the city.
+In 1596, a chief of Cagayan named Magalat and his brother instigated the people of Cagayan to rise against the colonial government because of the burden of the Spanish tribute.
+However, the uprising was quickly suppressed and Magalat and his men were exiled in Manila.

-Governor Tello sent Pedro de Chaves from Manila with troops.
-They had good success against the rebels, capturing and executing several leaders.
-Magalat himself was killed in his fortified home by his own people, who had been promised a reward.
+Some Dominican missionaries in Cagayan persuaded Governor Tello that Magalat should be pardoned, after knowing their condition for the revolt, and the latter fulfilled the favor.
+After Magalat was released, he went back to Cagayan and still continued to incite the people to fight, and many Spaniards and loyal natives were murdered by the rebels.
+In order to quell the revolt, Governor Tello sent Captain Pedro de Chavez.
+Magalat, however, appeared undefeated in open battle.
+Eventually, Magalat was assassinated in his own house by native men who were hired by the Spaniards.

 Martyrdom of Franciscans in Japan

 In 1596, the galleon San Felipe laden with Philippine goods sailed for New Spain, but because of severe weather it was forced to land in Japan, in territory controlled by Toyotomi Hideyoshi.
 The Japanese confiscated the merchandise and imprisoned the Spaniards.

 Fray Pedro Baptista, superior of the Franciscan religious residing in Miako (Kyoto), attempted to mediate with the authorities, but without success.
 In fact he so angered Hideyoshi, that the latter ordered the suppression of Christianity.
 Twenty-six Christians were crucified on February 5, 1597 in Nagasaki.
 Besides Fray Pedro Baptista, they included Fray Martin de Aguirre, Fray Felipe de las Casas, Fray Gonçalo, Fray Francisco Blanco, Fray Francisco de San Miguel.
 In all there were 26 Franciscan and Jesuit priests and Japanese lay converts, including two boys.
 Their right ears were cut off, and they were paraded through the streets of Miako and through those of the cities of Fugimen, Usaca, and Sacai, to the great grief and sorrow of all Christians who saw their sufferings.

 The Spaniards of the San Felipe eventually made it back to Manila, in various Japanese and Portuguese ships, but with a total loss of the merchandise they carried.

 Governor Tello sent an ambassador to Hideyoshi bearing gifts (including an elephant) and also a protest at the treatment of the religious and the sailors, and a demand for the return of the goods the San Felipe had been carrying.
 Hideyoshi was delighted with the gifts and expressed a desired for friendship with the Spanish.
 However, he claimed he was unable to return the merchandise because it had already been distributed.

 Francisco de Tello de Guzman left office in May 1602.
 He died in Manila in April of the following year.